Softeq/docx-placeholders/README.md

 How it works?

 Each tag is evaluated by own Tag Processor.
-List of tg processors are defined in the DocxTemplateFillerContext.
+List of tag processors are defined in the DocxTemplateFillerContext.
 For each detected tag the list is iterated to find the processor which can process the tag.
-In the described case One processor can process field tags and another one processes collection.
+In the described case one processor can process field tags and another one processes collection.
-The field processing tag gets tag value from the POJO objrect placed as the DocxTemplateFillerContext root value.
+The field processing tag gets tag value from the POJO object placed as the DocxTemplateFillerContext root value.

 When the collection tag is met the collection processor does the following:
 1. Detects tag body - all the body elements - paragraphs and tables between open and close tag.